- Deadline

 Following the presentation, there will be an oral examination or dialogue between the candidate and the examiners.

-The presentation, along with the ensuing examination, may influence the final grade awarded to the thesis.
-The grade will not be disclosed until the examination has concluded.
+The presentation, along with the subsequent examination, may influence the final grade awarded for the thesis.
+However, the grade will not be disclosed until the examination has concluded.

 The scheduling of the presentations will be arranged in consultation with the supervisor, the examiners, and the administration.
-Details regarding the time and venue will be announced by the Department of Geosciences and are subject to an open audience.
+Details regarding the time and venue will be announced by the Department of Geosciences and are open to the public.

 Should you wish to appeal the grade, there is a three-week deadline to do so following the registration of the result in Studentweb.
 Please be aware that only the grade awarded for the written Master's thesis is subject to an appeal.